zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab3.md

 To view the progress of your new pipeline:

-1. In the left sidebar, select **Build > Pipelines.**
+1. In the left sidebar, select **Build > Pipelines**.

-1. Select your most recent pipeline

-1. You should now see a job titled `dependency-scanning`.
+1. Select your most recent pipeline.
+You should now see a job titled `dependency-scanning`.

 Once this pipeline completes, you will be able to view the results of the security scan:

 1. In the left sidebar, select **Secure > Vulnerability report**.

-1. In the **Vulnerability report**, filter for the `gemnasium-python` tool.
+1. In the **Vulnerability report**, filter for the Dependency Scanning tool by clicking on the search bar, clicking **Tool** and then clicking **GitLab SBoM Vulnerability Scanner**.

 1. Click on each vulnerability to review the findings.